screwdriver-cd/guide/docs/user-guide/templates.md

 To validate your template, run the `template-validate` script from the `screwdriver-template-main` npm module in your `main` job to validate your template.
 This means the build image must have NodeJS and NPM properly installed to use it.
 To publish your template, run the `template-publish` script from the same module in a separate job.

+To remove your template, run the `template-remove` script.
+You will need to provide the template name as an argument.

 By default, the file at `./sd-template.yaml` will be read.
 However, a user can specify a custom path using the env variable: `SD_TEMPLATE_PATH`.

 #### Tagging templates
-You can optionally put a tag on specific template version.
+You can optionally put a tag on specific template version by running the `template-tag` script from the `screwdriver-template-main` npm package.
 This must be done by the same pipeline that your template is created by.
-You will need to provide arguments to the script: name, version, and tag.
-The version needs to be an exact version.
+You will need to provide arguments to the script: template name and tag.
+You can optionally specify a version; the version needs to be an exact version.
+If the version is omitted, the most recent version will be tagged.

+To remove a template tag, run the `template-remove-tag` script.
+You will need to provide the template name and tag as arguments.

 Example `screwdriver.yaml`: